 To meet the needs of these consumers, VIHFA aims to administer an application program entitled the CDBG-DR Community Electrical Innovations Program ("Innovations Program") for funding innovative ideas for electric power system improvements.
 The primary focus of the program is to foster community partnerships by identifying organizations that are closest to and best positioned to address local needs.
+These organizations include daycares, head starts, homeless shelters and retirement homes.
+The Innovations Program will mitigate electric power supply interruptions to entities that assist vulnerable populations in low- and moderate-income areas.
 This will support projects that reduce consumption or promote reliability of electricity supply in census tracts with large low- and moderate-income consumers and lower the effects of unstable distribution/generation.

 The Innovations Program will address ongoing electrical power grid needs in the Territory.
 The intent is to allow nonprofit organizations, educational institutions, small businesses, and other interested groups to demonstrate innovative ideas around electrical grid improvements can strategically address vulnerabilities in the Territory's electric grid exposed by the impacts of Hurricanes Maria and Irma.
+The Innovations Program through its Energy Vulnerability Initiative will enable eligible entities to access emergency generation in an electrical interruption.
+Entities will have the opportunity to install distributed renewable energy assets such as solar and battery storage that will enable them to function off grid in the event of an electrical outage and/or a severe weather event.
+These installations also reduce the energy burden on the Low to Moderate Income population.